What are the responsibilities and job description for the Grants & Corporate Engagement Coordinator position at Ceres Community Project?

 DEPARTMENT: Development

-REPORTS TO: Grants and Corporate Partners and Investments Manager
+REPORTS TO: Grants & Corporate Outreach Manager

 LOCATION: Ceres HQ / Hybrid

-FLSA STATUS: Regular, Full-Time, Non-Exempt
+FLSA STATUS: Regular, Full- Time, Non-Exempt

-Position Summary
+position Summary

 Essential Functions and Responsibilities